How do you become a trainer? What is the criteria?

 In some instances, as needs arise, MHCC may contract trainers to deliver training outside of their own organization to other organizations who do not have their own trainers.
 Trainers are only permitted to train outside of their own organizations at the request of MHCC and are not permitted to run programs independently.

-What are the differences between the Road to Mental Readiness (R2MR) and The Working Mind (TWM)?
+What are the differences between The Working Mind (TWM) and The Inquiring Mind (TIM)?

-R2MR and TWM are similar programs and share the same core components.
+TWM and TIM are similar programs and share the same core components.
 Both have the goals of reducing stigma, increasing resiliency, promoting mental health, and developing coping strategies.

-What is the difference between the 4 hour primary/employee course and the 8 hour leadership/manager course?
+What is the difference between the 3.5 hour student / 4 hour employee (TWM) course and the 8 hour manager (TWM) course?